anastuart/thesis/source/09_introduction.md

 Non-restorative sleep (NRS) is a condition characterised by unrefreshing sleep upon awakening despite normal sleep parameters as measured by polysomnography (PSG) [@roth2010].
-It has debilitating daytime effects including persistent daytime fatigue [cite], diminished cognitive performance [cite], and reduced mental wellbeing [cite].
+It has debilitating daytime effects including persistent daytime fatigue, diminished cognitive performance, and reduced mental wellbeing [@cite].
-Despite the significant impacts of this condition, it is poorly diagnosed and not included in the Diagnostic and Statistical Manual-5 [@apa2022], with no established guidelines for clinical management.
+Despite the significant impacts of this condition, it is poorly diagnosed and not included in the Diagnostic and Statistical Manual-5 [@americanpsychiatricassociation2022], with no established guidelines for clinical management.
 A potential reason for the lack of diagnostic criteria is the reliance on subjective measures for diagnosis **and the close association with insomnia?**.
 As this population have normal sleep as measured by PSG, an emerging explanation is that current methodologies of PSG recordings provide inadequate sleep state measurement [@cite].

 Measuring subjective sleepiness and objective drowsiness upon awakening offer a